 IMD Issues yellow alert in Hyderabad; Deep depression moving towards Maharashtra

-Hyderabad, Oct 14: A yellow alert (heavy rain across isolated areas) has been issued for Wednesday by the India Meteorological Department as the deep depression was now moving towards Maharashtra.
+Hyderabad, Oct 14: A yellow alert (heavy rain across isolated areas) has been issued for Wednesday by the India Meteorological Department (IMD) as the deep depression was now moving towards Maharashtra.
 Heavy rains are expected in Vikarabad, Siddipet and Jagaon districts of Telangana.

 At least 14 districts of Telangana have been affected, with several areas in Hyderabad being flooded and vehicles stuck due to waterlogged roads.
 Reports state that as many as 12 people have been killed in last 48 hours.